-The FY 2019 Management Annual Report can also be viewed at: https://bseacd.org/uploads/FY-2019-Final-Annual-Report-Audit-and-App-B-12.12.19.pdf
+The FY 2020 Management Annual Report can also be viewed at: https://bseacd.org/uploads/12.10.2020-Annual-Report-with-App-A-and-B.pdf

-On December 12, 2019, the District's Board of Directors determined that satisfactory progress had been made in FY 2019 toward all goals and objectives of the Management Plan, using the relevant performance standards for each.
-The alignment between the HCP Conservation Measures, the Management Plan objectives and their shared performance standards are provided in the Table 9 below.
+On January 14, 2021 the District's Board of Directors determined that satisfactory progress had been made in FY 2020 toward all goals and objectives of the MP using the relevant performance standards for each.
+The alignment between the HCP Conservation Measures, the MP objectives and their shared performance standards are provided in Table 8 below.

-Table 9.
+Table 8.
 Status and Progress on Management Plan Objectives & Habitat Management Plan Objectives